 This was a two platform station built during World War Two to serve the temporary ICI munitions factory built at Grangeston Distillery.

-This was a single platform station which officially closed as a goods only yard in the 1989 partly due to the condition of the single track bridge over the Water of Girvan.
+This was a single platform station which officially closed as a goods only yard in 1989 partly due to the condition of the single track bridge over the Water of Girvan.